MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/agents.md

 >
 > We only support the most recent version of the agent since that is the only version guaranteed to have all up-to-date patches and bug fixes.

-## Azure virtual machine scale set agents
+## Azure Virtual Machine Scale Set agents

-Azure virtual machine scale set agents are a form of self-hosted agents that can be auto-scaled to meet your demands.
+Azure Virtual Machine Scale Set agents are a form of self-hosted agents that can be auto-scaled to meet your demands.
 This elasticity reduces your need to run dedicated agents all the time.
 Unlike Microsoft-hosted agents, you have flexibility over the size and the image of machines on which agents run.

-You specify a virtual machine scale set, a number of agents to keep on standby, a maximum number of virtual machines in the scale set, and Azure Pipelines manages the scaling of your agents for you.
+You specify a Virtual Machine Scale Set, a number of agents to keep on standby, a maximum number of virtual machines in the scale set, and Azure Pipelines manages the scaling of your agents for you.

-For more information, see [Azure virtual machine scale set agents](scale-set-agents.md).
+For more information, see [Azure Virtual Machine Scale Set agents](scale-set-agents.md).

 ::: moniker-end